Garvan-Data-Science-Platform/hpci/README.md

 ### If you use `nix`:

 This project uses [nix](https://nixos.org/) and [nix flakes](https://nixos.wiki/wiki/flakes) to provide a consistent software environment for development and compilation.
-To get started with `nix` I recommend using the [Determinante Systems nix installer](https://github.com/DeterminateSystems/nix-installer), and the [Zero to Nix](https://zero-to-nix.com/) guide to learning Nix and flakes.
 There is also a `.envrc` file (requires installing [direnv](https://direnv.net/) and [nix-direnv](https://github.com/nix-community/nix-direnv)) to automatically start a nix flake devShell when you `cd` into the directory containing the code from this repo.
 The flake uses `cabal2nix` to generate nix build instructions from the Cabal file, therefore new haskell dependencies can be added via cabal, with no need to adjust the `flake.nix`.